 Routine immunization against meningitis caused by Meningococcus type C is also recommended for all children.
 The timing of vaccination varies depending on age, risk, and geographic region.

-The influenza vaccine, available in the early fall each year, is recommended for children between the ages of 6 and 9 2 doses, given 4 weeks apart, are required unless the child was immunized the previous year.
+The influenza vaccine, available in the early fall each year, is recommended for children aged 6 months and older.
+Children between the ages of 6 months to under 9 years receiving the flu shot for the first time should receive 2 doses, given at least 4 weeks apart.
+Children who have had one or more doses of the flu shot in the past, need only one dose per year.

 Concerns about Childhood Vaccinations